souchtal/fti/docs/source/codeformatting.rst

 **Prerequisites**

 Before you will be able to contribute to FTI, you need to have the code checkers installed so that your code is checked prior to any commit.
 The checkers are easy to install if you have pip.
-Please visit the checkers :ref:`webpages` for the latest guide.
+For the latest installation steps, please visit the checkers' :ref:`checkers`.

 ..